gender dysphoria, & gender identity

 person who experiences Gender Identity Disorder (a.k.a.
 Gender Dysphoria), Their

-genetic gender -- as evidenced by their sex chromosomes and generally by
+genetic gender -- as evidenced by the sex chromosomes:

 from their perceived gender.
 Some describe themselves as a woman trapped in a man's body,